cycloidio/gopa/README.md

 # Gopa

-Gopa is a client written in GO for [OPA](https://openpolicyagent.org/).
+Gopa is a client written in Go for [OPA](https://openpolicyagent.org/).

 ## Usage